wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

 Follow the steps given below to recover a user in the super tenant (i.e., `carbon.super`).

-1. Add the following properties to the `deployment.toml` file in the `IS_HOME/repository/conf` folder to configure the WSO2 Identity Server to send confirmation emails.
+1. Add the following properties to the `deployment.toml` file in the `IS_HOME/repository/conf` folder to configure WSO2 Identity Server to send confirmation emails.

     ``` toml
     [output_adapter.email]